Hoya Plant: How To Grow And Care For The Wax Plant

 Epiphytic hoya plant, also known as the wax plant, is a popular houseplant.
 With clusters of star-shaped flowers adorning it, this waxy-looking species survives with only the bare minimum of care.
 But what does that care entail?

-Today we’ll delve into the sweetly-scented world of the hoya plant to learn all about the best way to grow it.
+Today we’ll delve into the sweetly-scented world of the hoya to learn all about the best way to grow it.
 Every aspect of its care will be mentioned, from watering all the way through propagation.

 By the time we’re done, you will be a hoya expert, and you’ll want to grow this bright, starry-flowered and aromatic plant at your home!

-Helpful Products For Hoya Plant Growers:
+Helpful Products For Hoya Growers:

-|Common Name(s)||Hoya plant, wax plant, porcelainflower, wax flower plant, Hindu rope plant, common waxflower, waxvine, lucky-heart, sweetheart plant, green wax plant|
+|Common Name(s)||Hoya, wax plant, porcelainflower, wax flower plant, Hindu rope plant, common waxflower, waxvine, lucky-heart, sweetheart plant, green wax plant|

 |Scientific Name||Hoya carnosa, Hoya australis, Hoya cinnamomifolia, Hoya kerrii, Hoya serpens, and many other Hoya species (200-300 more)|

-|Height||2-4’ tall, with a spread of up to 2’|
+|Height||2-4’ tall, up to 2’ feet wide|

-|Light||Bright indirect sunlight|
+|Light||Bright indirect light|

-|Water||Sparing water, only when soil is dry|
+|Water||Only when soil is dry|

-|Fertilizer||Higher nitrogen fertilizers for plant growth, high phosphorous fertilizers to stimulate flower development|
+|Fertilizer||High nitrogen liquid for foliage, high phosphorous liquid to stimulate flower development|

-Types of Hoya Plant
+Types of Hoya Plants

 While we can’t cover it all in one piece, let’s look at a few of the most popular varieties to grow at home.